 Peraxxus reveals that his motivation for the invasion of Earth is to mine the planet for its mineral wealth.
 This makes Peraxxus a member of a long line of alien invaders in popular media -- from novels like H.G.
 Wells' War of the Worlds to television's V to the movie Independence Day -- who seek to exploit the Earth's natural resources.
 The website tvtropes.org refers to this type of alien as a "Planet Looter."

 Peraxxus describes the Signal Men as artificial sentinels of a long-dead race of aliens.
 That makes the Signal Men members of a long line of alien invaders in popular media -- from novels like Larry Niven's Ringworld to television's Stargate to the movie 2001: A Space Odyssey -- who seeded life throughout the galaxy.
 The website tvtropes.org refers to this type of alien as a "Precursor."

 Page 14, panel 3

 If anyone should know the outcome of this event, it should be the time-traveler Booster Gold, who seems to insist that the end of the world is not imminent.
 As though to illustrate this, Ice chooses this moment to demonstrate her usefulness to the team.
 Though the artificial rock that holds the members of the JLI captive can absorb the energy blasts of Booster Gold, Fire, and Rocket Red, they are susceptible to the powers of Ice.
 Unlike her fellow members who generate energy, Ice's power absorbs (or at least redistributes) energy, specifically heat energy.
-This seems to be weaken the team's bonds considerably, allowing them to enforce Booster's declaration of resistance (or inevitability?).
+This seems to be weakening the team's bonds, enabling them to enforce Booster's declaration of resistance (or inevitability?).